Pexeso/pex-sdk-php/README.md

 # Pex SDK for PHP

-Go bindings for the [Pex SDK](https://docs.search.pex.com).
+PHP bindings for the [Pex SDK](https://docs.search.pex.com).

 ### Installation

-You can install the Go language bindings like this:
+You can install the PHP language bindings like this:

     # Add the SDK bindings repository to your composer.json
     composer config repositories.repo-name vcs https://github.com/Pexeso/pex-sdk-php